Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The result of *Fuse* operation is not defined because the dimension of the face (2) is not equal to the dimension of the solid (3).

-* The result of *Common* operation is a compound contain split part of the argument  *F1*.
+* The result of *Common* operation is a compound containing split part of the argument  *F1*.
 In this case the argument face *F1* has a common part with solid *S2*, so the corresponding part of the image of *F1* is in the result.
 The yellow contour is not a part of the result.
 It only shows the place of *S2*.

 @figure{/user_guides/boolean_operations/images/boolean_image045.png}